 12. Shop/Eat/Be Entertained at Queen Victoria Market

-The buzzing halls of the Queen Victoria Market have all the ingredients – meat, fish, produce, prepared food, clothing and gadgets – of a thriving metropolitan market.
-But, while some markets like these become geared toward tourists, there is no doubt that this is where urban locals do their shopping, too.
+The buzzing halls of the Queen Victoria Market have all the ingredients – meat, fish, produce, prepared food, clothing and gadgets – of a thriving metropolitan market and is one of the must see Melbourne experiences.
+While some markets like these become geared toward tourists, there is no doubt that this is where urban locals do their shopping, too.
 The QVM has indoor and outdoor booths taking up more than two city blocks.
 Check the QVM schedule for special events.

 13. Stroll the Botanic Gardens

 The Royal Botanic Gardens of Melbourne were founded in 1846 and provide a tranquil retreat from the streets and skyscrapers of the city.
-Take a stroll and breathe in the fresh air!
+Take a stroll and breathe in the fresh air in one of the most beautiful places in Melbourne.

 14. Ramble through the Laneways

 Melbourne’s Laneways are the minor streets found between the major thoroughfares.
-Created as side entrances, a means for deliveries and rubbish collection, they now serve as enclaves for trendy bars and cafes, local specialty shops and a collection of urban street art.
+Created as side entrances, a means for deliveries and rubbish collection, they now serve as enclaves for trendy urban bars and cafes, local specialty shops and the focal point of the lively Melbourne street art scene.

 15. Learn about the (in)famous Ned Kelly